Training Deep Physics-Informed Kolmogorov-Arnold Networks: KAN Initialization

-The results of these experiments are summarized in Figure \ref{fig4}, which presents the relative $L^2$ error of each network configuration under both initialization schemes for the two studied PDEs.
-Each column corresponds to a specific network width, with the horizontal axis of each subplot representing the network depth.
-Solid lines denote the mean relative $L^2$ error over the five independent runs, and the shaded regions indicate the corresponding standard error.
 The results highlight the consistent advantage of the proposed initialization across all architectures and both PDEs, often yielding relative $L^2$ errors lower by several orders of magnitude compared to the default scheme.
 For the Burgers' equation, the effect is particularly striking: beyond a depth of four hidden layers, models initialized with the default scheme exhibit complete divergence, with relative errors of $\mathcal{O}(1)$, whereas the proposed initialization maintains stable training and achieves errors as low as $\mathcal{O}(10^{-3})$--$\mathcal{O}(10^{-4})$.
 Although some degradation in accuracy is observed at larger depths for the widest networks (width $32$), no divergence occurs, and the relative errors remain well below those of the default scheme.
 In contrast, for the Allen--Cahn equation, training instability persists for deeper networks under both initialization schemes.
 While the proposed initialization consistently improves performance compared to the default, the relative error grows rapidly with depth and reaches $\mathcal{O}(1)$ for the deepest configurations.
 The lowest errors are typically achieved at shallow depths (i.e., depth $2$ for width $32$ and depth $4$ for the other two cases), after which performance degrades, albeit not monotonically for all cases.
 Overall, while the proposed scheme substantially improves training stability and accuracy, it does not, by itself, guarantee stable convergence in all cases as network depth increases.